HubRise/website/APPS-TEMPLATE/en/connect-hubrise.md

 To connect SOLUTION to HubRise, proceed as follows:

+1. Log in to your [HubRise account](https://manager.hubrise.com).
+1. Select the location you want to connect from the dropdown menu.
 1. Grant SOLUTION support access to your HubRise account.
 For more information, see [Grant Access to SOLUTION Support](#give-access).
 1. Contact the SOLUTION support team who will establish the connection to HubRise.
 For more information, see [Contact SOLUTION Support](#contact).